Urupukapuka Island: Geography

 The island is 208 hectares (514 acres) in size.
 There are many sandy beaches.
 The waters around the island are clear and diving is particularly good on the east coast where there is plentiful reef life.

 Indico and Paradise Bays are popular sheltered anchorages and ideal for most forms of water sports.
-The bays are also inhabited by a colony of shags, and pōhutukawa are abundant along the coastline.
-The New Zealand dotterel, oystercatcher, pied stilt and paradise duck breed on the island.
 The archeological features of Urupukapuka are interesting because of their range, the diversity of sites, and their good state of preservation.
 An archeological walk with on-site signs interprets many of the pre-European sites on the island.
 Urupukapuka is ideal for "back to nature" camping.
 The informal camping is made possible by combining farming with recreation.

+Ecology

+The bays are inhabited by a colony of shags, and pōhutukawa are abundant along the coastline.
+The New Zealand dotterel, oystercatcher, pied stilt and paradise duck breed on the island.
+Because of previous deforestation, there are only a few puka trees left on the island, compared to the hundreds that used to cover the whole island before Europeans arrived.

+Restoration

+Project Island Song has helped with the restoration of native trees to the island significantly.
+They have made the island pest-free, and have released 12 brown teal ducks onto the island because its numbers have dwindled to only around 2000 left in the wild.